auth0/docs/articles/libraries/auth0js/v9/index.md

 ---
 # Auth0.js v9 Reference

 Auth0.js is a client-side library for Auth0.
 Using auth0.js in your web apps makes it easier to do authentication and authorization with Auth0 in your web apps.

+The full API documentation for library is [here](https://auth0.github.io/auth0.js/index.html)

 ## Ready-to-go example